 We waited five weeks before checking out the made over Jones Bar-B-Q, in hope that the hype might have settled down.
 Fat chance!
 We arrived 8 minutes after they opened and there was already a long line snaking through the outdoor seating and leading out into the parking lot.
 We were only in the line 10 minutes when they were setting out a sign to warn people that they were sold out of some meats.
 It took an hour and a half for us to get food.
 At that time, there were just 5 meats still available.

 It isn't worth waiting an hour and a half to get the food.
 It is good, but other than the wonderful story and the two neat ladies who operate the restaurant, there is little to make it stand out from other area barbecue restaurants.
 You can feel the love.

 Of the other meats we tried, the rib tips and turkey were our favorites.
-The only sides which we have had are the fries, which are just cooked from frozen and nothing special, and the beans, which we had mixed opinions about.
+The only sides which we have had are the fries, which are just cooked from frozen and nothing special, and the beans, which some of liked and some did not.

 Jones Bar-B-Q added a new refrigerated BBQ vending machine in April 2020.
 Their hours are quite limited and this provides a new option for people who cannot get there between 11AM - 3PM.
 The vending machine is stocked daily and available 24 hours, along with a Coke machine next to it.
 Credit Card only, you can buy meat & sauce and sit at the tables after hours.

 We visited early on a Saturday morning and found only 4 items available, Chicken wings, rib tips, cake and a sandwich.
 It wasn't easy to read what the prices are, but we bought the last wing package, which turned out to have two smoked wings, a small serving of beans, pickles, bread and sauce for $4.00.